omeka/omeka-s-enduser/docs/modules/inverseproperties.md

 ![Inverse property on linked property item show page.](modulesfiles/inverseProperties_linkedProperty.png)

-If you delete a value after setting it or having it automatically created using the module, its inverse will not automatically delete.
-You must delete the second value manually from its own resource.
+If you delete a value, its inverse will not automatically delete.
+You must delete each value manually from its own resource.

-There is no way to batch-update the items on your installation that already have property values, to create the inverse property values.
+!!! note

-Inverse Properties works with [CSV Import](CSVImport.md): when doing a batch-import of resources that provide linked resources as property values, the inverse properties will be created as long as the resources are set to use the resource template where the inverse property is set.
+	Inverse Properties will **not** work with [CSV Import](CSVImport.md).